qupath/qupath-docs/docs/deep/wsinfer.md

 :::{tip}
 A GPU is not required but can dramatically speed up processing.
-If you have an NVIDIA GPU and want to use it with WSInfer, you will need to install a version of CUDA compatible with PyTorch - please see [the Deep Java Library page](deep-java-library-gpu).
+If you have an NVIDIA GPU and want to use it with WSInfer, you will need to install a version of CUDA compatible with PyTorch - please see {doc}`gpu`.
 :::